How to Fold a Fitted Sheet—and Keep an Organized Linen Closet

 Folding a fitted sheet can be frustrating, especially when you need to conserve space in your linen closet.
-Who better to teach you how to fold a fitted sheet than Martha Stewart?
-Say good-bye to scrunched-up, wrinkled sheets with this foolproof technique for how to fold a fitted sheet.
+Luckily, we're here to help.
+Say goodbye to scrunched-up, wrinkled sheets with this foolproof technique for how to fold a fitted sheet.

 This technique yields a fitted sheet that will lie flat in the linen closet.
 These instructions are for a right-handed person; just reverse them if you're left-handed.